jwradhe/Python_AI_Projekt/README.md

 First thing to do is to extract TMDB_tv_dataset_v3.zip in dataset folder so that it contains TMDB_tv_dataset_v3.csv.

 **Running program**

 Start main.py and it will load dataset and ask for a title to get recommendations from, also how many recommendations wanted.
 Then enter and you will have those recommendations presented on screen.

+[!NOTE]
+First time loading program it will generate Sentence-BERT embeddings that will help program get better recommendations, this can take up to 5min due to big datafile.

 ## Specification